Teri11/Favourite-Pet/README.md

 ## PET WEBSITE
-THe best friend a man can ever have,4/11/2021
+The best friend a man can ever have,4/11/2021

 By Kubai Augustine Mweteri and Njeri Gathuku